thpgoncalves/Statistics-BlackJack-Python/README.md

 The program can be used in 2 ways:
 1. **Simulation of Rounds**: Possibility of simulating thousands of blackjack games to evaluate the performance of different strategies.
 Simulation automates the process of playing blackjack, recording important statistics such as win rates and strategy usage.
 It's a powerful tool for understanding which approaches work best in different situations.
 2. **Casino Experience**: Allows you to play hand for hand, knowing only one card from the Dealer's hand and making decisions until the game is over to decide who wins.

+This application is a blackjack simulation with specific hand-by-hand strategies.
+Although blackjack is the central object of this simulation, the underlying idea of the application is highly versatile and can be adapted for various areas of the job market.
+For instance, it can be used for risk analysis in finance, process optimization in industrial operations, strategy development in marketing, and even in academic research for modeling behaviors and decision-making.
+The flexibility and adaptability of this application to different contexts demonstrate its potential value

 ## Project Structure: